vita-student-projects/DLAV_mohamed_and_Nael_final_project/README.md

 ### Future idea
 Generate a Bird’s-Eye View (BEV) centered on the ego vehicle's position; in BEV, pixels map directly to real-world coordinates, e.g. meters (up to a constant), so rotations would stay consistent.

+### Post-processing
+We tried average pooling, a butterworth and elliptic filters, but this didn't yield any meaningful improvements in our case.